learnbyexample/py_regular_expressions/py_regex.md

 | | `re.split(pattern, string, maxsplit=0, flags=0)` |
 | | `maxsplit` and `flags` are optional arguments |

-This chapter introduced the concept of specifying a placeholder instead of fixed string.
+This chapter introduced the concept of specifying a placeholder instead of fixed strings.
 When combined with quantifiers, you've seen a glimpse of how a simple RE can match wide ranges of text.
 In the coming chapters, you'll learn how to create your own restricted set of placeholder characters.

 ## Exercises

 >![info](images/info.svg) Since the `.` metacharacter doesn't match the newline character by default, assume that the input strings in the following exercises will not contain newline characters.

-**a)** Replace `42//5` or `42/5` with `8` for the given input.
+**1)** Replace `42//5` or `42/5` with `8` for the given input.

 ```ruby
 >>> ip = 'a+42//5-c pressure*3+42/5-14256'